Sandusky County Sportsmen’s Club II, Inc.

 The Board of Directors shall appoint a Treasurer annually, who need not be a club member but shall not be a Director.

-2) Providing a monthly financial report at the General meeting.
+- Providing a monthly Financial Report at the General meetings.

-5) Serving as a de facto member of the Finance and Audit committee.
+- Serving as an ex officio member of the Finance and Audit committee.

-The Board of Directors may appoint one person to fill both the positions of Secretary and Treasurer.
+The Board of Directors may appoint one person to fill the positions of Secretary and Treasurer.